 The data’s attributes will be contingent on what the point of interest is, and how the data provider manages POI data collection.

 Data vendors can collect POI data from various sources, including onsite visits, media platforms, government databases, and geocoding services.
 Each POI source and its collection method will have its advantages and disadvantages, and the majority of POI data providers utilize several sources and methods to get around the weaknesses of any one kind of collection method.

 The primary sources and collection methods for point of interest data include:

 With this method, data vendors source data from the location of the point of interest itself.
 Field representatives collect data onsite to provide a firsthand record of the location.
 This has the advantage of data originating from a first-party and providing a comprehensive look at the several details of the actual site.

 One disadvantage of this collection method is that media platforms tend to only gather information about certain kinds of points of interest, namely those with massive amounts of foot traffic.
-However, this is not always a downside as it is often most beneficial to know more about more popular POIs for the purposes of sales or marketing.
+However, this is not always a downside as it is often most beneficial to know more about more popular POIs for the purposes of sales or location-based marketing.

 Government and Official Sources